The-Strategy-Unit/nhp_schemes_report/README.md

 ## Prerequisites

-The following files are required are required to be stored locally for this report to render:
+The following files are required to be stored locally for this report to render:

 -   data/golem-config.yml
--   data/mitigator-lookup.csv
 -   data/mitigators.json
--   data/nee_table.Rds
--   data/nhp-scheme-lookup.csv
--   nhp_template_empty.docx

 Please request these from the data science team if you do not have them.

+We access the following files from Azure:

+-   the mitigators look-up
+-   the results of the NEE exercise
+-   the look-up of NHP schemes
+-   the schemes' outputs data
+-   the blank NHP template (this will only be downloaded if not already present)

 To access the Azure containers, create a `.Renviron` file in the project root using `.Renviron.sample` as a template.